Flow and streaming potential of an electrolyte in a channel with an axial temperature gradient: Model equations and perturbative solutions

-For a vanishing temperature-difference, (\ref{Eq:stream_pot_DH}) agrees with the well-known expression of the streaming potential for slit-micro-channels with small $\zeta$-potentials discussed in the literature \citep{Masliyah:JohnWiley2009}.
-For a nonzero temperature difference though, the streaming field according to (\ref{Eq:stream_pot}), respectively (\ref{Eq:stream_pot_DH}), is not a constant but a function of the axial coordinate $x$.
-The total streaming potential difference per applied pressure difference along the length of the channel, $\Delta \phi_{st,p}/\Delta p_0$, has to be computed by numerical integration of (\ref{Eq:stream_pot}), respectively of (\ref{Eq:stream_pot_DH}), from $0 \leq x \leq l_0$.
-In the next section, the expressions (\ref{Eq:stream_pot}) and (\ref{Eq:stream_pot_DH}) are analyzed based on realistic thermophysical properties of the electrolyte and under conditions fulfilling the assumptions made in the course of the derivation.
+For a non-zero temperature difference, since $\overline{\kappa}$, $\epsilon$, $\eta$ and $D$ depend on the local temperature, the streaming field according to (\ref{Eq:stream_pot}), respectively (\ref{Eq:stream_pot_DH}), is not a constant but a (weak) function of the axial coordinate $x$.
+The total streaming potential difference per applied pressure difference along the length of the channel, $\Delta \phi_{\textrm{st},p}/\Delta p_0$, has to be computed by numerical integration of (\ref{Eq:stream_pot}), respectively of (\ref{Eq:stream_pot_DH}), from $x = 0$ to $x = l$.